dal-go/dalgo/README.md

 	type Record interface {
-      Key() *Key          // defines `table` name of the entity Data() interface{}  // value to be stored/retrieved (without ID) Validate() error    // validate record
-      Error() error       // holds error for the record SetError(err error) // sets error relevant to specific record IsReceived() bool   // indicates if an attempt to retrieve a record has been peformed Exists() bool		// indicates if the record exists in DB }
+      Key() *Key          // defines `table` name of the entity Data() interface{}  // value to be stored/retrieved (without ID) Error() error       // holds error for the record SetError(err error) // sets error relevant to specific record Exists() bool		// indicates if the record exists in DB }

 All methods are working with the `Record` and use `context.Context`.

-The `Database` interface defines an interface to a storage that should be implemented by a specific driver.
+The [`Database`](./interfaces.go) interface defines an interface to a storage that should be implemented by a specific driver.
 This repo contains implementation for Google AppEngine Datastore.
 Contributions for other engines are welcome.
-If the db driver does not support some of the operations it must return `ErrNotSupported`.
+If the db driver does not support some operations it must return `dalgo.ErrNotSupported`.

 	type Database interface {
 		TransactionCoordinator
-		Inserter
-		Getter
-		Updater
-		MultiGetter
-		MultiUpdater
+		Session
 	}

 where for example the  `Getter` & `MultiGetter` interfaces defined as: